 Discourse analysis uses the language presented in a corpus or body of data to draw meaning.
 This body of data could include a set of interviews or focus group discussion transcripts.
-While some forms of discourse analysis centre in on the specifics of language (such as sounds or grammar), other forms focus on how this language is used to achieve its aims.
-We’ll dig deeper into these two abovementioned approaches later.
+While some forms of discourse analysis center in on the specifics of language (such as sounds or grammar), other forms focus on how this language is used to achieve its aims.
+We’ll dig deeper into these two above-mentioned approaches later.

 As Wodak and Krzyżanowski (2008) put it: “discourse analysis provides a general framework to problem-oriented social research”.
 Basically, discourse analysis is used to conduct research on the use of language in context in a wide variety of social problems (i.e., issues in society that affect individuals negatively).

 For example, discourse analysis could be used to assess how language is used to express differing viewpoints on financial inequality and would look at how the topic should or shouldn’t be addressed or resolved, and whether this so-called inequality is perceived as such by participants.

 What makes discourse analysis unique is that it posits that social reality is socially constructed, or that our experience of the world is understood from a subjective standpoint.
 Discourse analysis goes beyond the literal meaning of words and languages

 For example, people in countries that make use of a lot of censorship will likely have their knowledge, and thus views, limited by this, and will thus have a different subjective reality to those within countries with more lax laws on censorship.